savonet/book/language.md

 ### System

+\index{argument!commandline}

-The arguments passed on the command line to the current script can be retrieved using the `argv` function.
+The arguments passed on the command line to the current script can be retrieved using the `argv`\indexop{argv} function.
 Its use is illustrated in [there](#sec:offline-processing).

-The current script can be stopped using the `shutdown` function which cleanly stops all the sources, and so on.
-In case of emergency, the application can be immediately stopped with the `exit` function, which allows specifying an exit code (the convention is that a non-zero code means that an error occurred).
-The current script can also be restarted using `restart`.
+The current script can be stopped using the `shutdown`\indexop{shutdown} function which cleanly stops all the sources, and so on.
+In case of emergency, the application can be immediately stopped with the `exit`\indexop{exit} function, which allows specifying an exit code (the convention is that a non-zero code means that an error occurred).
+The current script can also be restarted using `restart`\indexop{restart}.

-In order to execute other programs from Liquidsoap, you can use the function `process.read` which executes a command and returns the text it wrote in the standard output.
+In order to execute other programs\index{process} from Liquidsoap, you can use the function `process.read` which executes a command and returns the text it wrote in the standard output.
 For instance, in the script